LoveUwUBotForeverMcBoss1999/32210920250512-truecraft-Knowledgebase/pages/Phoenix.md

 ## 🛠️ Available Commands

 ### Utility Commands
-All Dragon and Kraven commands, including:
+- All Dragon and Kraven commands, including,
 - `/craft` - Open a portable workbench anywhere
 - `/recipe` - Check crafting recipes for any item
 - `/disposal` - Access a trash can to delete unwanted items
 - `/near` - See which players are nearby
 - `/hat` - Turn any item into a stylish hat
 - `/feed` - Restore your hunger bar (10 minutes cooldown)
+- `/anvil` - Open a portable anvil anywhere
+- `/compass` - Access compass features
 - `/enderchest` - Access your enderchest from anywhere

 ### Personalization Commands